munificent/craftinginterpreters/book/a-map-of-the-territory.md

 binary language like machine code, you produce a string of grammatically correct source (well, destination) code in the target language.

+Either way, you then run that resulting code through the target language's existing compilation pipeline and you're good to go.

 ## How these parts are organized

-Those are all the different phases and parts you're likely to see in any language implementation.
-Not every implementation has all of these pieces, but few implementations have major parts not covered by this list.
+Those are all the different pieces and parts you're likely to see in any language implementation.
+Some languages omit a piece or two, or combine a couple, but there are few parts not covered by this list.

-Some implementations collapse a few phases together.
-Languages that use [parsing expression grammars][peg] as their parsing strategy often combine scanning into it too into a single holistic grammar that goes from the language syntax all the way down to individual characters.
+Languages that use [parsing expression grammars][peg] as their parsing technique tend to merge scanning and parsing into a single holistic grammar that goes from individual characters all the way up to the language syntax.

 [peg]: http://bford.info/packrat/

+### Single-pass compilers

-Many simple compilers <span name="sdt">interleave</span> parsing, analysis, and code generation so that they can generate output code without creating any explicit syntax trees or other IRs.
-These **single-pass compilers** limit the design of the language.
+Some simple compilers <span name="sdt">interleave</span> parsing, analysis, and code generation so that they can produce output code directly in the parser, without ever creating any explicit syntax trees or other IRs.
+These **single-pass compilers** restrict the design of the language.
 You have no intermediate data structures to store global information about the program, and you don't revisit any previously parsed part of the code.
-That means as soon as you parse some expression, you need to already know enough to correctly compile it.
+That means as soon as you parse some expression, you need to know enough to correctly compile it.

 <aside name="sdt">